Dennis & Winningham Law

 While DUI arrests happen to people of all ages, younger drivers are more likely to make bad decisions regarding drinking and driving.
 Many drunk drivers cause accidents by driving down the wrong side of the road, often causing a collision on the exit ramp of an interstate as they attempt to navigate it as an entrance ramp.

 According to Mothers Against Drunk Driving, the “average” drunk driver has driven drunk more than 80 times prior to his or her first arrest.
 Being the victim of a drunk driver can leave you shaken and feeling overwhelmed.
 You need a strong advocate in your corner who will fight for you and your future.
-Let experienced attorneys Tricia Dennis and Russell King be your advocate.
+Let experienced attorneys Tricia Dennis and Lupton Winningham be your advocate.

 How Can I Prove the At-Fault Driver was Drunk?